Published March 2021

 Pamper yourself post-pregnancy with this fab Mother Organic Collection from Neal’s Yard.
 Apply Mother’s Balm twice daily, the blend of natural oils and beeswax works to increase the skin’s firmness and elasticity, plus reduces the appearance of stretch marks.
 Then indulge in a soothing soak with Mother’s Bath Oil, filled with uplifting essential oils to relax the senses whilst nourishing the skin.
 Why not finish off your pampering session with a massage from your partner using Mother’s Massage Oil infused with Neroli and Wheatgerm oil, rich in vitamin E and deeply relaxing.
 This certified organic collection will help you feel fabulously sensual in no time!

 - A Post-Natal Family Retreat – & Breathe Post-Natal Retreats (Prices vary)

+Why not book something to enjoy post-lockdown?
 You might think that the very last thing that you’d need after having a baby is the fuss of taking the family on holiday.
 However, these post-natal retreats by & Breathe are a bit of a game changer.
 Specifically designed to aid the healing and bonding process for families after child birth, & Breathe offers a range of retreat packages in various locations, including activities that incorporate fitness, food and relaxation with expert nutritionists and instructors on hand to enhance your experience.
 In addition to parent and baby bonding sessions, childcare is available during workout classes, so that you and your partner can enjoy some well- deserved ‘you’ time.

 So, the truth is that sex after childbirth might take a little while and will probably be different to pre-baby sex, but that doesn’t mean it can’t be equally or even more sensual, satisfying and thrilling.
 The important thing is to do it your way, when you’re ready.